- Requirements for Admission to the Major

 A maximum of two credits may double count for both the ARTH major and a student’s second major.
 For major and minor credit overlap, the standard overlap rule applies.
 Because departmental policies vary, please consult with your non-ARTH advisor for questions about counting overlapping credits in your second major.

 Credit for an AP5 will be given upon completion of an art history course in the department.
-For majors in the Class of 2022, this credit will cover the requirement for ARTH 002I.
-For majors in the Class of 2023 and after, this credit can count only for one of the four elective credits (and not for the required introductory survey course).
+This credit can count only for one of the four elective credits (and not for the required introductory survey course).

 Art History Minor